Friday, May 18, 2018

 The breakfast will honor the memory of Harvey Milk, an American hero, and strengthen coalitions among the many diverse community organizations that support justice and equality for all individuals.

 The breakfast has a significant impact on the youth that attend.
-Our goal is to bring 340 high school students to the 2017 breakfast.
-In the last two years, Palm Springs Pride has provided $52,484 in financial resources to Coachella Valley Gay-Straight Alliance organizations and youth related programs to assist students and school advisors at the grassroots level.
+Our goal is to bring at least 200 high school students to the 2018 breakfast.
+In the last three years, Palm Springs Pride has provided $82,484 in financial resources to Coachella Valley Gay-Straight Alliance organizations and youth related programs to assist students and school advisors at the grassroots level.
 This is the largest donation ever made through the Greater Palm Springs Pride Youth Fund in support of Coachella Valley LGBTQ youth.
 Almost all of the funds were raised through the Harvey Milk Diversity Breakfast.